Overview

 ---|---|---|---|---|

-Energy Efficiency Obligation Scheme (EEOS) | yes | The scheme is designed to promote energy efficiency in homes, businesses and communities in Ireland.
+Energy Efficiency Obligation Scheme (EEOS) | Yes | The scheme is designed to promote energy efficiency in homes, businesses and communities in Ireland.
 Under EEOS, the largest energy suppliers and distributors in Ireland are required to achieve annual energy efficiency targets.
 Large energy suppliers and distributors include companies that sell more than 400GWh of energy per year to final customers.
-These companies, known as Obligated Parties (OPs), are given specific annual targets based on their market share within the energy industry. | Link |
+These companies, known as Obligated Parties (OPs), are given specific annual targets based on their market share within the energy industry. | High | Link |

 Buildings

-Figure 3: Energy consumption of space heating per m2 (normal climate)
+Figure 3: Energy consumption of household space heating per m2 (with climatic corrections)

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Figure 5: Main drivers of the energy consumption variation of households
+Figure 5: Main drivers of the energy consumption variation in households

-Figure 6: Energy and electricity consumption per employee (normal climate)
+Figure 6: Energy and electricity consumption per employee in services (with climatic corrections)

 Table 2: Sample of policies and measures implemented in the building sector